 Frequently Asked Questions

-Dates for Art in the Park have been confirmed for July 29 & 30, 2017.Do we use the beach sand?
+Dates for Art in the Park July 28 & 29.Do we use the beach sand?

 No, we can't use the sand that's on our beach for a couple of reasons: First, competitors need sand that is very fine (2mm grain) and it must be free of seaweed, pebbles, bits of shell, etc., to prevent faults in the sculptures.
 Also, we're right at sea level - and tidal - so if our competitors attempted to dig 10 or 15 yards of sand out of our beach, they'd be neck-deep in water before they even start building.
 We import the sand from a local supplier who has washed and graded the end product.How long do the competitors have to finish the competition?